Gorgeous Smiles Dental

 Brush at least 30 minutes before applying whitening strips.
 This gives your enamel time to settle and your gums time to recover from any brushing irritation.

-Morning vs Evening Whitening
+Morning vs. Evening Whitening

 Evening is ideal for most people.
 You’re less likely to eat or drink staining foods right after, and your teeth have time to remineralize overnight.
+Avoid applying whitening strips first thing in the morning immediately after waking, when saliva levels are low and teeth are more sensitive.

-Whitening Strips vs Other Whitening Methods
+Whitening Strips vs. Other Whitening Methods

 Strips are convenient, but how do they compare to other teeth whitening options?